Anselmoo/bashplot/README.md

                         values.
-  -sc, --scatter        replaced regular plot by scatter plot -c, --color           enable RGB colorized the plots -l, --legend          enable the legend of the plots -v, --version         displays the current version of bathchplot
+  -sc, --scatter        replaced regular plot by scatter plot -c, --color           enable RGB colorized the plots -l, --legend          disable the legend of the plots -v, --version         displays the current version of bathchplot
 ```